LPlayer could be the minimalist audio player for Linux that I’ve been searching for.

 You may notice that I’m (trying very hard to keep) to call this an audio player rather than a music player.
 That is because, unlike a music player, LPlayer is well suited to audiobooks, radio shows and podcasts in a way that a traditional music player isn’t.

-It’s also something of lightweight music player that uses fewer system resources than a full-featured music app like Rhythmbox or Clementine.
+It’s also something of a lightweight music player that uses fewer system resources than a full-featured music app like Rhythmbox or Clementine.

 It’s been about 8 years since we last took a close look at lightweight music players for Linux, yet LPlayer is ideally suited to join the likes of DeaDBeeF, Pogo and MPD.